|[ << ]||[ >> ]||[Top]||[Contents]||[Index]||[ ? ]|

 This summary is relative to the Pintos base code, but the reference solution for project 4 is based on the reference solution to project 3.
 Thus, the reference solution runs with virtual memory enabled.
 See section 4.4 FAQ, for the summary of project 3.

-The reference solution represents just one possible solution.
+The reference solution represents just one possible solution, includes a large number of comments, and also includes the code from previous projects.
 Many other solutions are also possible and many of those differ greatly from the reference solution.
 Some excellent solutions may not modify all the files modified by the reference solution, and some may modify files not modified by the reference solution.

 Makefile.build | 5 devices/timer.c | 42 ++ filesys/Make.vars | 6 filesys/directory.c | 99 ++++- filesys/directory.h | 3 filesys/file.c | 4 filesys/filesys.c | 194 +++++++++- filesys/filesys.h | 5 filesys/free-map.c | 45 +- filesys/free-map.h | 4 filesys/fsutil.c | 8 filesys/inode.c | 444 ++++++++++++++++++----- filesys/inode.h | 11 threads/init.c | 5 threads/interrupt.c | 2 threads/thread.c | 32 + threads/thread.h | 38 +- userprog/exception.c | 12 userprog/pagedir.c | 10 userprog/process.c | 332 +++++++++++++---- userprog/syscall.c | 582 ++++++++++++++++++++++++++++++- userprog/syscall.h | 1 vm/frame.c | 161 ++++++++ vm/frame.h | 23 + vm/page.c | 297 +++++++++++++++ vm/page.h | 50 ++ vm/swap.c | 85 ++++ vm/swap.h | 11 28 files changed, 2228 insertions(+), 286 deletions(-)